Spot The Safety Violation: Santa’s Not the Only One on Snowy Rooftops

 In addition to their shovels, what other equipment should these workers be using?

 Falls from heights, such as roofs, are one of the most common safety hazards.
 Roofs are especially hazardous when they’re covered with snow and ice, like the roof in this picture.
 So it’s even more important for these workers to be using appropriate fall protection.
-(Learn about a worker who died shovelling snow off a roof.)

 It’s important to clear snow and ice off of the roofs of your workplace facilities.
 A lot of snow, particularly if it’s heavy and wet, can compromise the roof’s structural integrity.
 And ice dams can keep melting snow from draining off the roof, causing leaks inside.